mattcaron/emeals_getter/README.md

 This is a custom application which performs a very specific task, for a very picky customer - my son Miles.
 When he helps me cook, he wants the recipes formatted a very specific way, and the print functionality on Emeals' website doesn't fit that requirement.
 So, in order to format them that way, I found myself having to copy and paste each recipe into a word processor, massage it to be acceptable, and then print it.
 This automates the import and massaging, meaning that all that is necessary is a quick proof of the generated document (mainly to ensure the pagination is sane for duplex printing) before you hit print.
 This should save roughly half an hour per week.

-There is also a generated ingredients file to be used as a basis for a grocery list, which is formatted by this application's companion application - `grocery_list_generator`.
+There is also a generated ingredients file to be used as a basis for a grocery list, which is formatted by this application's companion application - [grocery_list_generator](https://github.com/mattcaron/grocery_list_generator).
 (The reason for the two-step process is the fact that I need to remove things that we already have in the pantry from the list, as well as add other things that we need.)

 ## Usage